-The Authority has prepared a draft variation amending the table to subsection S18-9(3) of the Code to permit the use of the use of a protein-engineered variant of the triacylglycerol lipase enzyme from genetically modified Trichoderma reesei containing a triacylglycerol lipase gene from Thermomyces lanuginosus as a processing aid in the manufacture of bakery and other cereal-based products.
+The Authority has prepared a draft variation amending the table to subsection S18-9(3) of the Code to permit the use of a protein engineered variant of the enzyme phospholipase C from a GM strain of B. licheniformis containing the phospholipase C gene from B. thuringiensis as a processing aid in degumming vegetable fats and oils.